-Sub-base material should be placed in layers between 40mm and 75mm in thickness or twice the nominal maximum aggregate size.
+Sub-base material should be placed in layers not exceeding twice the nominal maximum aggregate size.
 Each layer should be fully compacted before the next layer is placed.
 Sub-base tolerance to be +5 -10mm from specified levels.
 The surface should be clean and suitably close textured to prevent migration of finer material through the construction.